-THE POWER OF EMINENT DOMAIN CAN BE EXERCISED by a wide group of authorities and involves a variety of issues.
+This power can be exercised by a wide group of authorities and involves a variety of issues.
 States, cities, political bodies, public utilities, and depending on the state, even pipeline companies may expropriate private property.
-ROBERTSON, JOHNSON, MILLER & WILLIAMSON attorneys have extensive experience in representing those who seek to use eminent domain as well as those whose property is sought to be taken in all phases of eminent domain proceedings.
+Robertson, Johnson, Miller, and Williamson attorneys have extensive experience in representing those who seek to use eminent domain as well as those whose property is sought to be taken in all phases of eminent domain proceedings.